Spice (musician): 2008–2012: Breakthrough and continued success

 In late 2008, Spice collaborated with fellow dancehall artist Vybz Kartel on the single "Romping Shop", which samples "Miss Independent" by Ne-Yo.
 The song quickly achieved international recognition, receiving immense rotation on mainstream urban stations in the US.
 "Romping Shop" spent 15 weeks on the Billboard Hot R&B/Hip-Hop Songs chart, peaking at number 76.
 Shortly after its release, the song was banned by the Jamaica Broadcasting Corporation due to its explicit lyrical content.
 "Ramping Shop" was ranked number 9 on both Pitchfork's list of the 50 Best Dancehall Songs of All Time and Billboards 12 Best Dancehall & Reggaeton Choruses of the 21st Century.

-In July 2009, Spice signed a recording contract with VP Records.
+In July 2009, Spice released her self-titled debut EP on July 17, 2009, by Truck Back Records and Zojak, this EP features three songs: "Swear", "Inna Di Light", and "Whoa".
+She signed a recording contract with VP Records.
 In 2010, she released the song "Jim Screechie".
 In 2011, she released a remix for her single "Fun" featuring American rapper Missy Elliott and collaborated with Mýa on the single "Take Him Out" from Mýa's sixth studio album K.I.S.S.
 (Keep It Sexy & Simple).
 Spice went on to perform the song with Mýa during that year's annual Reggae Sumfest.
-A music video for "Take Him Out," directed by Ras Kassa, was released in 2012.
+A music video for "Take Him Out", directed by Ras Kassa, was released in 2012.